Furnace Repair Checklist

 - Install the new filter with the arrow motioning toward the furnace to avoid damage.

-Flat filters ought to be replaced every month, while pleated filters should work around three months.
-You could also use a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter sooner.